hsgarg/CampusBlocksWokshops/README.md

 # Codes for Campus Blocks Workshops held in BVP :sunglasses:

-The aim of these workshops is to help the students get familair with popular Data Structures and Algorithms.
+The aim of these workshops is to make the students familiar with popular Data Structures and Algorithms.
 * Workshop-1: August 27,2019